lvgl/lv_font_conv/README.md

   grayscale icons.
 Since gray tones are emulated via transparency, result will be good on contrast background only.
 - `--lv-include` - only with `--format lvgl`, set alternate path for `lvgl.h`.
+- `--no-compress` - disable built-in RLE compression.
+- `--no-prefilter` - disable bitmap lines filter (XOR), used to improve compression ratio.
+- `--byte-align` - pad the line ends of the bitmaps to a whole byte (requires `--no-compress` and `--bpp != 3`)
+- `--no-kerning` - drop kerning info to reduce size (not recommended).

 Per font: